Instant film: Kodak

 Polaroid filed suit against Eastman Kodak in April 1976 for the infringement of ten patents held by Edwin Land and others on his development team relating to instant photography.
 In September 1985, the United States District Court of Massachusetts ruled that seven patents were valid and infringed, two were invalid but infringed, and one was valid but not infringed by Kodak.
 Kodak appealed but was denied and an injunction prohibiting production of their instant film and cameras was put into effect.
 Kodak's appeal to the Supreme Court was denied a few months later, and in January 1986, Kodak announced it would no longer be producing their instant line of products.
 In 1991, Polaroid was awarded $925 million in damages from Kodak.

+One of the few photographers who used Kodak Instant films for photographic research in the 80s was the Italian Augusto De Luca.

 Alternative Kodak instant film

 While Kodak instant films have been discontinued, Fuji's instant film available in Japan since the 1980s is very similar to Kodak's.
 The pictures are the same size, the cartridge is almost the same, with some easy plastic modifications; the Fuji Fotorama series film can be made to fit.
 It was closest to the Kodak with the ISO at 160, many of the camera's brightness controls can be adjusted to work with the different ISO; However, the FI-10 series was discontinued in 2004.
 The faster ISO 800 instant films will work as well but would require the use of a filter either on the film cartridge or lens.